michaelliao/jxrest-doc/user_guide.md

 ### User Guide

-<div class="uk-alert uk-alert-danger">IMPORTANT: require JDK 1.8 or higher, and correct configuration.</div>
+<div class="uk-alert uk-alert-danger">IMPORTANT: require JDK 1.8 or higher, and correct configuration of compiler.</div>

 jxrest requires JDK 1.8 or higher, and your project MUST be compiled by JDK 1.8 or higher.